COVID‑19 update for Nazareth Orphanage

 Four Saturdays during the school year, OFNO volunteers travel to Nazareth Orphanage in Tecate, Mexico to participate in a day of volunteering alongside the children and Sisters.
 The daylong trips begin early in the morning, and volunteers return to San Diego that same day.
 Volunteers help with maintenance projects such as gardening or painting the facilities.
 We are so grateful to those that assist, and no experience is necessary.
 Help us make a difference!

-Our trips for the next school year are scheduled for January 9, 2021 (Angel Project) and March 20, 2021.
-(Note: Trips may be canceled due to the Covid-19 pandemic.
+Our trips for this coming school year are scheduled for September 10, 2022, November 5, 2022, January 14, 2023 and March 25, 2023.
+(Note: Trips may be canceled due to continuing pandemic issues.
 Please check our Website often for updated information.)

 Human trafficking is the number two global crime.
 Few resources exist to help children escape this horrific trauma, and even fewer across the border, from where many young girls originate.
 85% of Mexico's trafficked victims are female.
 Here's how you can help.WAYS TO SUPPORT OFNO